its-devtastic/curator/README.md

 ## Motivation

-We need a modern WordPress alternative that is easy to customize and batteries-included.
-Curator is the glue between Strapi and Next.js.
+Strapi is a popular headless CMS, but it's missing some basic features and its admin is notoriously uncustomizable.
+Curator offers a Strapi plugin that adds those features, and an alternative admin app that is easier to customize.